rickballard/CoCivium/admin/hold/hold_ODO_Regrooming_CC.md

    - Absence of commons logic or non-monetary value mechanics

 8. **Time as Dimension**
-   - No mention of CoCivium's rhythms, check-ins, decay-regrowth cycles
+   - No mention of CoCivium™'s rhythms, check-ins, decay-regrowth cycles

 9. **Inherence / Self-Binding for AI**
    - Needs framing of AI ethical root (beyond vow; toward pattern-inherence)